libexpat/libexpat.github.io/content/pages/welcome.md

 save_as: index.html
 url:

-Welcome to Expat, a stream-oriented XML parser library written in C.

 > Please note, **this website is work-in-progress**.<br />
 Be encouraged to join improving this website with [your own pull requests](https://github.com/libexpat/libexpat.github.io/pulls).
 Thank you!

+Welcome to Expat, a stream-oriented XML parser library written in C.<br/>
 Expat excels

  * with files that do not fit RAM, and